Maki-IT/django-simplesshkey/README.md

 ## Installation
 1. Installation with `pipenv`:
-  `pipenv install -e git+https://github.com/Maki-IT/django-simplesshkey@master#egg=django-simplesshkey`
+  - `pipenv install -e git+https://github.com/Maki-IT/django-simplesshkey@master#egg=django-simplesshkey`
 2. Alternative/manual installation:
-  Clone the directory `simplesshkey` of this repository to your project's root (where other apps are located as well)
+  - Clone or copy the directory `simplesshkey` of this repository to your project's root (where other apps are located as well)
 3. Add `simplesshkey` to the `INSTALLED_APPS` list in your project's `settings.py`.
 4. Also in `settings.py` set the following variables:
    See [settings](#settings) bellow